InHerOwnRight/InHOR-Dataset/README.md

 ## About the dataset

-This repository includes the "full" dataset in XML format as returned from the project's API endpoint.
+This repository includes the "full" dataset in XML format as returned from the project's API endpoint, and in tabular format as a CSV.

 It also includes a "curated" version of the dataset in CSV format that has been lightly re-organized and edited for ease of use.
 Alterations include re-ordering some fields, combining redundant or overlapping fields, and adding certain fields: